aws-samples/cfn101-workshop/content/basics/templates/pseudo-parameters/index.md

 Let’s walk through an example of how to leverage pseudo parameters.

 ### Start Lab
-* Change directory to: `code/workspace/pseudo-parameters`.
+* Change directory to: `code/workspace/pseudo-parameters` in Cloud9 Editor.
 * Open the `pseudo-parameters.yaml` file.
 * Update the content of the template as you follow along steps on this lab.